PdxCodeGuild/Programming101/units/unit-3.md

     Random number: 98

+---

 ### <a id="random"></a>Flow Charts

-[Flowcharts](../docs/flowcharts/README.md) are a great tool for planning the logical flow of a program.
+[Flow Charts](../docs/flowcharts/README.md) are a great tool for planning the logical flow of a program.
+Click the link to read more.

 ---
 ## [Lab 03: Grading](/labs/grading.md)